 The two types of vitamin D are ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).

 Ergocalciferol (vitamin D2) is the plant form of vitamin D and typically comes from yeast.
 Prescription vitamin D products contain vitamin D2.

 Cholecalciferol (vitamin D3) is the type of vitamin D our bodies produce after exposure to sunlight.
 It is also the type of vitamin D that is in fatty fish like salmon and herring.
 Most supplements source their vitamin D3 from lanolin.
-Our bodies metabolize vitamin D3more effectively than vitamin D3.

 Our bodies metabolize vitamin D3 more effectively than vitamin D2.
 Vitamin D3 supplementation is less likely to result in toxicity.
 Studies have shown that daily vitamin D3 is two to three times more efficient than weekly or monthly high-dose vitamin D2.
 For these and other reasons, vitamin D3 is the superior supplemental form of vitamin D.

 3. Can you get vitamin D from the sun?

 Vitamin D is sometimes called the “sunshine vitamin.”
 And for good reason.
 With enough sun exposure, our bodies will make all the vitamin D we need.